turingschool/curriculum/source/projects/feed_engine/feed_engine.markdown

 Teams consist of four to five developers.

-### Project Starting Point

-This is a greenfield project, which means you're starting from scratch, free from the confines of legacy.
-Don't let it overwhelm you with its raw possibility.
+### Getting Started

+This is a greenfield project.
 Choose one team member to create a repository, set up your teammates as collaborators, and get started.

+In addition, setup a Pivotal Tracker instance for the project.
+Invite all of the following to your Tracker project: jeff@jumpstartlab.com, susannah@jumpstartlab.com, jorge@jumpstartlab.com, katrina@jumpstartlab.com

 ### Team Workflow